-Irene de Jong was educated at the University of Amsterdam (1975-1982), worked as a research fellow at the Thesaurus Linguae Graecae in Hamburg (Lexikon des fruehgriechischen Epos) (1984 ), wrote her dissertation with a research grant from the Netherlands Organisation for Scientific Research (1985-7), held various postdoc positions, for instance as KNAW (Royal Netherlands Academy of Arts and Sciences) Fellow (1988-98), was appointed Junior KNAW professor (1998), and since 2002 holds the chair of Ancient Greek at the University of Amsterdam.
+Irene de Jong was educated at the University of Amsterdam (1975-1982), worked as a research fellow at the Thesaurus Linguae Graecae in Hamburg (Lexikon des fruehgriechischen Epos) (1984 ), wrote her dissertation with a research grant from the Netherlands Organisation for Scientific Research (1985-7), held various postdoc positions, for instance as KNAW (Royal Netherlands Academy of Arts and Sciences) Fellow (1988-98), was appointed Junior KNAW professor (1998), and held the chair of Ancient Greek at the University of Amsterdam from 2002-2021.

 Applying concepts from narratology to ancient texts, notably Homer, Herodotus, Sophocles, and Euripides, Irene de Jong has opened new areas of research, refined interpretations, and modernized age old philological tools such as commentaries and literary histories.
 Her books include:

 Narrators and Focalizers.
 The Presentation of the Story in the Iliad (Amsterdam, Grüner 1987, second edition London, Duckworth 2004).

 Narrative in Drama.
 The Art of the Euripidean Messenger-Speech (Leiden, Brill 1991).

 A Narratological Commentary on the Odyssey (Cambridge, Cambridge University Press 2001).

 Homer Iliad Book XXII (Cambridge, Cambridge University Press 2012).

 Narratology and Classics: a Practical Guide (Oxford, Oxford University Press 2014), translated into Italian as

 I classici e la narratologia.
 Guida alla lettura degli autori greci e latini (Roma, Carocci editore 2017).